-I certify that the assurances provided are true and accurate to the best of my knowledge.
-Elections or other selections of new officials will not relieve the recipient of its obligations under this award.
 Signature of Law Enforcement Executive/Agency Executive Date (For your electronic signature, please type in your name) Signature of Government Executive/Financial Official Date (For your electronic signature, please type in your name)

+Certifications

-Certifications Regarding Lobbying; Debarment, Suspension and Other Responsibility Maters; Federal Taxes and Assessments; Drug-Free Workplace Requirements; and Coordination with Affected Agencies
+Regarding Lobbying; Debarment, Suspension and Other Responsibility Maters; Federal Taxes and Assessments; Drug-Free Workplace Requirements; and Coordination with Affected Agencies

 Although the U.S. Department of Justice has made every effort to simplify the application process, other provisions of federal law require us to seek your agency's certification regarding certain matters.
 Applicants should carefully review the statutes and regulations cited below and the instructions for certification to understand the requirements and whether they apply to a particular applicant.
-Signing this form complies with the certification and notice requirements under 28 CFR Part 69 "New Restrictions on Lobbying"; 2 CFR Part 2867 "Nonprocurement Debarment and Suspension"; 2 CFR Part 200 "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards"; the general provisions in the applicable Appropriations Act; 28 CFR Part 83 "Government-Wide Requirements for Drug-Free Workplace (Grants)"; and the Public Safety Partnership and Community Policing Act of 1994.
-The certifications shall be treated as a material representation of fact upon which reliance will be placed when the U.S. Department of Justice determines to award the covered grant.
+Signing this form complies with the certification and notice requirements under 28 C.F.R.
+Part 69 "New Restrictions on Lobbying"; 2 C.F.R.
+Part 2867 "Nonprocurement Debarment and Suspension"; 2 C.F.R.
+Part 200 "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards"; the general provisions in the applicable Appropriations Act; 28 C.F.R.
+Part 83 "Government-Wide Requirements for Drug-Free Workplace (Grants)"; and the Public Safety Partnership and Community Policing Act of 1994.
+The certifications shall be treated as a material representation of fact upon which reliance will be placed when the U.S. Department of Justice determines to make the covered award.